jbwharris/hackintosh-msi-GL72M-7RDX/README.md

 ### Hard Drive
 Swapped out the stock drive for a Seagate FireCuda ST1000LX015 - hybrid hard drive - 1 TB - SATA 6Gb/s

+### USB C Hub
+Hub works and allows me to plugin additional USB items, but ethernet and HDMI passthrough do not work

 ## Installation Notes